viktor255/Logex-webapp/README.md

 Technical requirements
  - The application should work in a modern browser.
- - You can use any JavaScript libraries and CSS frameworks that you like, though we recommend using AngularJS and Bootstrap.
-For our projects we use AngularJS 1.x, Lodash 3 and our own CSS framework.
+ - You can use any JavaScript libraries and CSS frameworks that you like, though we recommend using Angular and Bootstrap.
  - For server-side you could use NodeJS with "http-server" or similar package.

 Deliverables